 - If you hop in immediately following a bike session, you get to call it a "P-run."

 - If you can mentally endure two hours of water running, your next Ironman marathon will feel short.
-I highly encourage a swim man iPod.
+I highly encourage a waterproof MP3 player.
 I could never even train for the Ironman swim without it.

 - And of course, the most important reason pool running doesn't suck: Dr Crane won't completely bust you when she passes you on the trail when you are still supposed to be in the walking cast!